yes-soft-de/angular-translation/README.md

 *the German Article link

-## Goals

-The goal of this tutorial is building a translated UI from existing one, a demo repository shall be found [here]().

-but I will be starting a new project and you can start here with me.

-The main goals of this Demo app is to cover these goals:

-1. UI based in the geo-origin of the request.
-2. switchable UI language using i18n.
-3. Accept-Header http client, for requesting the correct language from the API.

-with that in mind let us start.

 ## UI Designs

 for simplicity sake the UI will contain a login page only with a header. and a welcome screen with "Hello world" welcome screen.